 All told, millennials who are or will be providing care to the over-50 set face a perfect storm of challenges.
 "As tens of millions of people take on caregiving responsibilities each year, supporting those caring for our aging population has become one of the most pressing financial issues of our lifetime," Lorna Sabbia, head of Retirement and Personal Wealth Solutions for Bank of America Merrill Lynch, tells Coughlin.

 To surmount these challenges, Coughlin says we must "create new ways to provide care within the context of tomorrow's millennial caregiver," and doing so "will most assuredly mean developing a wide range of innovations that include affordable care technologies, high touch services, caregiver-friendly and flexible workplaces, financing options, etc."

-Sounds good, right?
-Unfortunately, according to our research, only about half of the millennials who need flexibility—caregivers or otherwise—can actually access it.
-And that's one of the reasons why Werk has a suite of tools to empower employers to assess employee needs and respond to those needs with structured flexibility.
+According to our research, only about half of the millennials who need flexibility—caregivers or otherwise—can actually access it.
+And that's one of the reasons why we developed our people analytics software—to provide companies with the data necessary to create policies that respond to actual employee needs.
 When employers can attract and retain top talent, and when employees can make their personal responsibilities compatible with their professional ones, everyone wins.